uprighted-learners/jeopardy-board-nisequence/unit4ProjectDirections.md

 When one player clicks the 'Start Game' button

-Then the players redirected to the Round 1 page
+Then the players are redirected to the Round 1 page
 ~~~

 ## Start the Game